bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 https://cateee.net/lkddb/

-## Plug the device into a PC/RPi running a full up-to-date Linux distro.
+## Plug the device into a PC / RPi running a full up-to-date Linux distro.
-Unfortunately there isn't an elegant means to discover all the drivers / kernel modules required for most USB devices.
+Unfortunately, there isn't an elegant means to discover all the drivers / kernel modules required for most USB devices.

 Many device manufacturers do not take Linux into account in their documentation.
 In addition, many devices are simply "rebadged" versions of other vendor's equipment.
 This means that while a USB device might be labelled on the outside as being a particular